-In our opinion based on the work undertaken in the course of the audit:
+In our opinion, based on the work undertaken in the course of the audit:

-- the information given in the Trustees' Report, incorporating the Strategic Report and the Directors' Report, for which the financial statements have been prepared is consistent with the financial statements; and - the Strategic Report and the Directors' Report have been prepared in accordance with applicable legal requirements.
+- the information given in the Trustees' Report including the Strategic Report for the financial year for which the financial statements are prepared is consistent with the financial statements. - the Trustees' Report and the Strategic Report has been prepared in accordance with applicable legal requirements.